florebens/ebooks/New Earth/BENSON_WORMHOLE_MANIFESTATION_2026.md

 Wormhole Manifestation, then, is not about trying harder.
 It is about using the geometry.

 The bridge-builders are exhausted because they work on the surface.
-The wormhole opens when you stop building across and start folding *through* the parallel lines of reality: not \"jumping timelines\", not \"quantum manifestation\", but actual sensitivity to perceive the proximity of a fold; the chamanic stare into the abyss to select the right gateway, the timely switch, to catch a ride on the wings of a miracle.
+The wormhole opens when you stop building across and start folding *through* the parallel lines of reality: not \"jumping timelines\", not \"quantum manifestation\", but actual sensitivity to perceive the proximity of a fold; the shamanic stare into the abyss to select the right gateway, the timely switch, to catch a ride on the wings of a miracle.

 The current discourse on manifestation *vis a vis* quantum physics is a big nothing burger because it does not factor in the diamantine nature of the Cosmos.
 It simply assumes infinity and limitlessness as a given, instead of the razor sharp selection process actualized by the Design's Intelligence itself.